Published online Nov 24, 2019. doi: 10.5306/wjco.v10.i11.358

 First decision: April 11, 2019

 Article in press: November 4, 2019

 Published online: November 24, 2019

-To evaluate the frequencies of germline mutations in EOC patients and to compare the frequencies in those with and without clinical risk factors for hereditary ovarian cancer.
+The objective of this study was to evaluate the frequency of germline mutations in EOC patients and to compare the frequency in those with and without clinical risk factors for hereditary ovarian cancer.

-This cross-sectional study included 112 nonmucinous EOC patients who underwent primary surgery at our tertiary care hospital.
-Clinical risk factors for hereditary ovarian cancer were defined as follows: Age below 40 years, a significant family history of cancer, synchronous ovarian and endometrial cancer, and HGSC.
-Comprehensive germline mutations were detected by next-generation sequencing.
+This cross-sectional study was conducted on 112 nonmucinous EOC patients including those with fallopian tube and primary peritoneal cancers who underwent primary surgery at our tertiary care hospital between November 2015 and February 2018.
+Patients were divided into two groups based on clinical risk factors for hereditary ovarian cancer as follows: Age below 40 years, significant family history of cancer, synchronous ovarian and endometrial cancer, and high-grade serous carcinoma (HGSC).
+All patients who agreed to participate in this study received genetic counseling by a geneticist and provided informed consent.
+Comprehensive germline mutations were detected using next-generation sequencing.